OpenRockets/web-dev-error-solutions/errors/javascript/efficiently-handling-large-datasets-in-firebase-firestore-for-blog-posts/README.md

+# 🐞 Efficiently Handling Large Datasets in Firebase Firestore for Blog Posts

 This document addresses a common problem developers encounter when storing a large number of blog posts in Firebase Firestore: **performance degradation due to inefficient data querying and structuring.**  As the number of posts grows, fetching and displaying them can become slow, leading to a poor user experience.
 This is especially true if you're fetching all posts at once or using inefficient queries.